adikansara23-oss/ML-V2X-Project/README.md

 ###

 #### Dataset
-This project uses the Berlin V2X dataset (cellular data), which contains spatial-temporal communication measurements collected in an urban environment and includes inherent missing data.
-Each feature of the dataset is described in the Feature Description(Feature Description.xlsx) file.
-Features are prioritized for data imputation and synthetic data generation based on their importance ranking and percentage of missing values, as detailed in the Feature Analysis(Feature Analysis.xlsx) file.
+This project uses the Berlin V2X dataset ([cellular data](https://github.com/adikansara23-oss/ML-V2X-Project/blob/82355affedeed0ff971406fedc9bded8c64a964a/Berlin%20V2X%20Implementation/cellular_dataframe.parquet)), which contains spatial-temporal communication measurements collected in an urban environment and includes inherent missing data.
+Each feature of the dataset is described in the [Feature Description](https://github.com/adikansara23-oss/ML-V2X-Project/blob/82355affedeed0ff971406fedc9bded8c64a964a/Feature%20Description.xlsx) file.
+Features are prioritized for data imputation and synthetic data generation based on their importance ranking and percentage of missing values, as detailed in the [Feature Analysis](https://github.com/adikansara23-oss/ML-V2X-Project/blob/82355affedeed0ff971406fedc9bded8c64a964a/Feature%20Analysis.xlsx) file.

 ###